Mount Warning: Aboriginal significance

 The name Wollumbin refers to the whole of the central vent and its surrounding ring dykes.

-The government National Parks and Wildlife Service do not encourage climbers to hike the Mt.
-Warning/Wollumbin Trail up the mountain, but it is not forbidden by park regulations.

 Name confusion

 In 2005 the name "Mount Wollumbin" was removed from a peak nearby to Mount Warning by the Geographical Names Board.
 This mountain is also referred to as Mount Ivy and Mount Dum Dum and was believed to be named Mount Wollumbin in error.
 In 2006 the Geographical Names Board assigned dual naming to Mount Warning, to also be known by its Aboriginal language name of Wollumbin.
-The name Wollumbin refers the whole of the central vent and its surrounding ring dykes.
+The name Wollumbin refers to the whole of the central vent and its surrounding ring dykes.

+The Aboriginal name for Mount Warning is Wollumbin (pronounced Wool-oom-bin).
+It is a highly sacred site for the Bundjalung Nation, and translations of the name include "cloud catcher" and "fighting chief of the mountains".

 Etymology

 On 16 May 1770, Captain James Cook was the first European to record seeing "… a remarkable sharp peaked Mountain lying inland…" from a point of land he named Cape Byron.
 Just five hours later while sailing North, Cook was forced to change course to the East after encountering the dangerous reefs that run 3 miles to the East from Fingal Head, now named Danger Reefs (Inner, South, and Outer reefs).